nicedreams/rsyncsnap/README.md

 # rsyncsnap - Rsync Incremental Backups

-Bash script that uses rsync to create multiple incremental hard link snapshots of single/multiple directories to local/remote destination.
+Bash script that uses rsync to create incremental hard link snapshots of directories to local or remote destination.

 ----------------------------------------------------------------------------------